 Finally, it’s worth noting that access to Apple’s public betas is not guaranteed.
 We don’t know of anyone who has been denied access in the past, but that doesn’t mean Apple won’t cut down on the number of testers in the future.
 Just bear that in mind before getting too excited.

-Note: This how-to was originally published on June 23.
+Note: This how-to was originally published on June 23, 2020 and has been updated periodically.